• Home

 Enjoy fabulous views along with pub fare at Lock 27 patio restaurant in Young’s Point near Lakefield.
 (Credit: Michele Peterson)

-Open seasonally from May to September, this cottage country neighbourhood pub set on the waterfront overlooking Mink Island on Clear Lake gets our vote as the best restaurant patio in the Kawarthas.
-In operation for 30 years, it offers a range of weekly specials (Wing Wednesday, Fish Friday) as well as live entertainment.
+In operation for 30 years, it offers a range of weekly specials (Wing Wednesday, Fish Friday), summer cocktails as well as live entertainment.

 If you’re interested in getting out on the water, you can rent a 14 foot aluminum boat with a 9.9 h.p. outboard motor at Island View Resort (2824 River Ave.) and go fishing for small and largemouth bass, walleye, pike and perch.